trpc/trpc/README.md

 # Motivation

-ZodRPC is a toolkit for creating typesafe backends powered by [Zod](https://github.com/vriad/zod).
+trpc is a toolkit for creating typesafe backends.
+You can think of it as a way of building RPC APIs, or you can think of it as a way to avoid APIs.

 # Usage